Rapid growth in the Channahon area made it necessary for St. Mary's of Minooka to establish a mission church.

 Because of the working and planning of many parishioners, the dream of a larger church became a reality With God's love and assistance, the new building was officially dedicated on November 4, 2000.

 In February of 2002 Fr.
 Jeff Stoneberg became the new pastor of St. Ann Parish.
 He left in the summer of 2014 and Fr.
-Peter Jarosz is now the presiding pastor as of June 2014.
+Peter Jarosz remained pastor until his untimely death in April 2020.
+Fr.
+John Klein began as pastor July 1, 2020.